-While there are tricks that can be performed – some of which I chronicle in my book Multi Method Supply Planning in SAP APO — to make the planning systems with a traditional design do the best possible job to integrate these processes.
+While there are tricks that can be performed – some of which I chronicle in my book Multi-Method Supply Planning in SAP APO — to make the planning systems with a traditional design do the best possible job to integrate these processes.
 Fundamentally – most supply and production planning software was never designed to meet these requirements.
 This is because most supply and production planning software in the market is designed to where the supply plan is created first.
-Few vendors have designed their products to meet a requirement like the multi plant planning or to truly integrate production and supply planning runs completely.
+Few vendors have designed their products to meet a requirement like the multi plant planning or to integrate production and supply planning runs ultimately.

 This book attempts to clearly define a specific functionality, which is at the intersection of production and supply planning.
-It is software functionality that has been known alternatively as “multi plant” or less frequently as “multi site” functionality, However, the term multi plant, while well known by some of those who are well versed in production planning software, the term has never really struck a cord outside of that relatively small group of individuals.
-In my informal queries on projects, I have found that the vast majority of those that either manage production planning implementations or work on with production planning software do not know what the term means.
+It is software functionality that has been known alternatively as “multi plant” or less frequently as “multi-site” functionality, However, the term multi plant, while well known by some of those who are well versed in production planning software, the term has never really struck a cord outside of that relatively small group of individuals.
+In my informal queries on projects, I have found that the vast majority of those that either manage production planning implementations or work on with production planning software does not know what the term means.
 However, even for those that have read on the topic, the term multi plant has been diluted by a number of software vendors, the most prominent diluter of the term as has been SAP, which calls functionality which is interplant supply planning and has adopted the term multi plant to describe it.
 It’s a strange adoption of the term because all supply planning software can source between locations.
-However, multi plant planning means that the software can both looking inside of the individual plants or factories and choose among alternative routings in order to make the best decision under a particular scenario or where to produce.
-The stock transfers that result from this process are a result of the ability to perform a comparison across two or more alternative routings.
+However, multi plant planning means that the software can both looking inside of the individual plants or factories and choose among alternative routings to make the best decision under a particular scenario or where to produce.
+The stock transfers that result from this process are a result of the ability to perform comparison across two or more alternative routings.
 Single plant planning, which is by far the most common design that is used by production planning software, cannot do this, and can only choose among alternative routings within each factory.

 Background and Motivation